 Encoding Fault Reason Description Oh Reserved.
-Used by software when initializing fault records (for advanced fault logging) DMA Remappi DMA Remapping Fault Conditions 1h The present (P) field in the root-entry used to process the DMA request is Clear.
-2h The present (P) field in the context-entry used to process the DMA request is Clear.
+Used by software when initializing fault records (for advanced fault logging) DMA Remapping Fault Conditions 1h The Present (P) field in the root-entry used to process the DMA request is Clear.
+2h The Present (P) field in the context-entry used to process the DMA request is Clear.
 3h Hardware detected invalid programming of a context-entry.
 For example: The address width (AW) field programmed with a value not supported by the hardware implementation.
-The translation-type (T) field programmed to indicate a translation type not supported by the hardware implementation.
+The Translation-Type (T) field programmed to indicate a translation type not supported by the hardware implementation.
 Hardware attempt to access the page table base through the Address Space Root (ASR) field of the context-entry resulted in error.
-4h The DMA request attempted to access an address beyond (2 ^X - 1), where X is the minimum of the maximum guest address width (MGAW) reported through the Capability register and the value in the address-width (AW) field of the context-entry used to process the DMA request.
-5h The Write (W) field in a page-table entry used for address translation of the DMA write request is Clear.
-6h The Read (R) field in a page-table entry used for address translation of the DMA read request is Clear.
-For implementations reporting ZLR field as set in the Capability register, this fault condition is not applicable for zero-length DMA read requests to write-only pages.
+4h The DMA request attempted to access an address beyond $(2^X - 1)$, where X is the minimum of the maximum guest address width (MGAW) reported through the Capability register and the value in the Address-Width (AW) field of the context-entry used to process the DMA request.
+5h The Write (W) field in a page-table entry used for address translation of a write request or AtomicOp request is Clear.
+6h The Read (R) field in a page-table entry used for address translation of a read request or AtomicOp request is Clear.
+For implementations reporting ZLR field as set in the Capability register, this fault condition is not applicable for zero-length read requests to write-only pages.
 7h Hardware attempt to access the next level page table through the Address (ADDR) field of the page-table entry resulted in error.
-8h Hardware attempt to access the root-entry table through the root-table address (RTA) field in the Root-entry Table Address register resulted in error.
-9h Hardware attempt to access context-entry table through context-entry table pointer (CTP) field resulted in error.
-Ah Hardware detected reserved field(s) that are not initialized to zero in a root-entry with present (P) field Set.
-Bh Hardware detected reserved field(s) that are not initialized to zero in a context-entry with present (P) field Set.
-Ch Hardware detected reserved field(s) that are not initialized to zero in a page-table entry with at least one of read (R) and write (W) field Set.
+8h Hardware attempt to access the root-entry table through the Root-Table Address (RTA) field in the Root-entry Table Address register resulted in error.
+9h Hardware attempt to access context-entry table through Context-entry Table Pointer (CTP) field resulted in error.
+Ah Hardware detected reserved field(s) that are not initialized to zero in a root-entry with Present (P) field Set.
+Bh Hardware detected reserved field(s) that are not initialized to zero in a context-entry with Present (P) field Set.
+Ch Hardware detected reserved field(s) that are not initialized to zero in a page-table entry with at least one of Read (R) and Write (W) field Set.
 Dh Translation request or translated DMA explicitly blocked due to the programming of the Translation Type (T) field in the corresponding present context-entry.